‘Survivor’ Contestant Lauren O’Connell, Host Jeff Probst Talk About Scary Fainting Incident

 — Dalton Ross (@DaltonRoss) April 4, 2019

-Survivor fans are noting on social media that they’re glad Lauren wasn’t hurt and some expressed that they think someone should have been at the ready to help her considering that she was showing signs of trouble.
-Ultimately, it seems O’Connell has no qualms about how the situation was handled and she’s clearly in it to win it.
+Survivor fans are noting on social media that they’re glad Lauren wasn’t hurt, and some expressed that they think someone should have been at the ready to help her considering that she was showing signs of trouble.
+Ultimately, it seems O’Connell has no qualms about how the situation was handled, and she’s clearly in it to win it.

 Who will eventually outwit, outlast, and outplay this season’s castaways?
-Survivor spoilers tease that it’s going to be a wild ride to that final Tribal Council and fans cannot wait to watch it all play out.
+Survivor spoilers tease that it’s going to be a wild ride to that final Tribal Council, and fans cannot wait to watch it all play out.

 Last night, things took a unexpected turn during #Survivor's intense Immunity Challenge.
 What exactly happened and how did things shake out?
 Watch now: https://t.co/XBtX3TY4x5 pic.twitter.com/n744GTysqf